Permutation twisted cohomology, remixed: An open cover of the Balmer spectrum via endotrivials

+\begin{definition} We recall Balmer--Gallauer's \emph{Koszul complexes}: given a subgroup $H \leq G$, set where $\on{Ten}^G_H$ denotes \emph{tensor induction} of chain complexes, see \cite[Section 4.1]{Be982}.
+Note that while tensor induction is monoidal, it does not preserve contractibility, and hence is not functorial for $\catK(G)$.
+One has that the tt-ideal $\ker(\Res^G_H)$ is generated by $\on{kos}_G(H)$ by \cite[Proposition 3.21]{BG25}.
+In particular, $\supp(\on{kos}_G(H)) = \supp(\ker(\Res^G_H))$. \end{definition}

+\begin{remark} \Cref{cor:onlyclosedpoint} result does not hold for the open cover of \cite[Section 13]{BG25} for non elementary abelian $p$-groups, demonstrating that to stratify $\Spc(\catK(G))$, one needs to consider more endotrivials than just the collection of $u_N$s.
+For instance, \cite[Proposition 13.14]{BG25} states the closed complement of the open $U'(1)$ (writing $U'(1)$ to denote the open $U_G(1)$ of \cite[Proposition 13.14]{BG25}, in order to distinguish the open covers apart) is the support of $\on{kos}_G(F)$, where $F$ denotes the Frattini subgroup of $G$ (i.e., the intersection of all maximal subgroups of $G$).
+By \cite[Corollary 7.17]{BG25}, we have $\catM(H) \in \supp(\on{kos}_G(F))$ if and only if $H \not\leq_G F$, hence $\catM(H) \in U'(1)$ if and only if $H \leq_G F$.
+Therefore, $U'(1)$ contains a unique closed point of $\Spc(\catK(G))$ if and only if $F = 1$ if and only if $G$ is an elementary abelian $p$-group. \end{remark}

-We turn to our open $U(1).$ First, we need a lemma about \textit{faithful} endotrivials, i.e. endotrivials that arise from a faithful real representation $V$.
+We turn to our open $U(1).$ Note that for any effective endotrivial $C$, $\iota^1_C$ is unique up to scalar since $C_{h_C(1)}$ is indecomposable by \Cref{prop:singletopmodule}.
+First, we need a lemma about \textit{faithful} endotrivials, i.e., endotrivials that arise from a faithful real representation $V$.
 Equivalently, these are endotrivials whose h-marks are all 0 for any subgroup $H$ containing a nonzero normal subgroup of $G$, see \cite{M24a}.
 In this case, we recover a generalization of \cite[Proposition 13.14]{BG25}.